johnwalicki/TI-SimpleLink-Workshop/part3/TOFDASH.md

 In this lab you will plot the mmWave sensor data on a Node-RED Dashboard.
 You will learn:

 - How to display distance sensor data in a Node-RED Dashboard
+- Node-RED Dashboard user interface nodes

 ### Introduction

-The previous section stored the Device environment sensor data into a Cloudant DB.
-This section will read the historical sensor data from a Cloud storage database and create a graph of prior readings.
+IoT sensors that can measure distance with good accuracy are useful in numerous Industrial IoT, manufacturing, commercial use cases.
+The TI SimpleLink millimeter wave BoosterPack calculates distance by measuring the time of flight of a wave and its reflection.
+This section plots distance using a variety of Node-RED Dashboard user interface nodes.

 ### Step 1 - Import the Node-RED mmWave Dashboard Flow